smcclab/smc-course/README.md

 - keep your content under (`git`) version control, with all the record-keeping and collaboration superpowers that entails

+- easily share content between courses without having to copy-paste things from fiddly Wattle text boxes

-- use the full power of HTML/CSS/js to create and style your content how you like (although this is not just for web gurus---it looks great out of the box, adding anything extra is purely optional)
+- use the full power of HTML/CSS/js to create and style your content how you like (although this template isn't just for web gurus---it looks good out of the box, adding anything extra is purely optional)

 - use sane defaults so you can **concentrate on writing good content**, but is *very* customisable if you want to explore

+- live inside Emacs when developing your course[^emacs]

-[^wysiwyg]: what you see is what you get
+[^wysiwyg]: "what you see is what you get"

+[^emacs]:
+    Just to be clear; **nobody** is forcing you to do that.
+I think there's a UN convention against that or something.

 ## How do I get set up?